You’ve launched a new RIA firm. Congratulations! I’m sure it’s been a major undertaking to get to this point.

 An RIA’s tech stack is also an essential part of its value proposition and a critical means of differentiation from the competition.

 “Firms with less than $2 billion in AUM can’t be great at everything and should think about tech as a means of differentiation,” says F2 Strategy president Doug Fritz.
 “What do you want to be great at?
 Do you want to give clients a white gloves experience?
 Then you might want the best CRM out there.
 Do you specialize in alternative assets?
 The look for a portfolio manager who is best in class for that category.”

-After breaking away from UBS late last year, Tom Stadum launched his firm, Fargo, North Dakota-based Fjell Capital.
+After becoming independent from UBS late last year, Tom Stadum launched his firm, Fargo, North Dakota-based Fjell Capital.
 Stadum, who is only 31, works with a young team and wants to attract young clients.
 Working with Sanctuary Wealth, Stadum sought out “bleeding edge” technology so Fjell could build “customized solutions tailor-made for our client base.
 Catering to younger, tech-savvy clients made a state-of-the-art portal a priority for Stadum.

 Other firms may care more about data, direct indexing, planning, separately managed accounts (SMA), or a different value proposition.
 The point is to know thyself, then proceed accordingly.
 Advisors must also think of their new tech stack as a foundation that will support future growth.

 “You want to build the firm from day one with scale,” says Swenson.
 “Begin with the end in mind.
 Build a strong foundation because you don’t want to start switching things around in year three, which will be very painful and costly.”

 Indeed, vendors will charge for data conversion and implementation; advisors will have to re-train their staff and become familiar with new software, which could mean decreased productivity and lost business opportunities.